 Using Ashes, Lime ands Sulphur in Potato Clamps

 Another piece of advice given in books printed as late as the 1960s were advising that lime and or sulphur could be sprinkled on the roots to prevent decay.
-Eg. my copy of Charles Boff’s Big book of Gardening recommends it.
-My book doesn’t have a publication date but it belonged to my parents and would haver been bough around the early 50s.
-Some second book sellers still sell this book.
+Eg. my copy of Charles Boff’s Big Book of Gardening recommends it.
+My book doesn’t have a publication date but it belonged to my parents and would haver been bought around the early 50s.
+Some secondhand book sellers still sell this book.
 It’s an interesting read.

 Interestingly, when I first grew dahlias in the 70’s the recommendation was to lift them for winter storage and to dust them with Flowers of Sulphur to prevent rot.